 4. Grammatical features

-Another important similarity that can be observed between the Spanish and French languages is the number of shared grammatical features.
+Spanish and French are also similar in the number of shared grammatical features.
 On a basic level, this can be seen in things like sentence structure, but both languages also possess the following more specific grammar features:

 - Gendered nouns